Does Low Blood Sugar Make You Feel Cold? | Chilly Truth Revealed

 Key Takeaways: Does Low Blood Sugar Make You Feel Cold?

-Low blood sugar can cause chills and cold sensations.
+Low blood sugar can cause cold, clammy, or chilly sensations.

 Hypoglycemia triggers the body’s stress response.